 Bankruptcy is one way to potentially get out from under your debt.
-Unfortunately, it leaves a long lasting scar, and comes at a high price – financially, emotionally, and socially.
+Unfortunately, it leaves a long lasting scar on your credit report, and comes at a high price – financially, emotionally, and socially.
 It is a long and painful process and the repercussions can last for over a decade.

-The financial impact is severe; a bankruptcy will stay on your credit report for 7-10 years.
-Every time you apply for credit, whether it is a home, a car, a lease, or insurance, you may be impacted.
-The long-term effect of higher rates may greatly outweigh the shorter-term impact of filing bankruptcy.
+The financial impact is severe; a bankruptcy will stay on your credit report for a minimum of 10 years.
+As a result, every time you apply for credit after filing for bankruptcy, whether it is a home, a car, a lease, or insurance, you will be impacted.
+The long-term effect is that you will pay higher interest rates if you can get a creditor to loan you money, as you will be viewed as a “higher risk” candidate.

 Lastly, we have yet to find someone who is proud of filing bankruptcy.
 Most people will do anything to avoid filing bankruptcy, and for many of our clients, NDR’s Debt Relief Program is a perfect alternative.

 Bankruptcy is not an easy or even quick fix.
 It is a very serious decision with serious consequences.
-If you are considering bankruptcy, you should contact a lawyer to discuss this option.
+If you are considering bankruptcy, you should contact one of our debt advisors first and look at all of your options.

 NDR’s “Debt Reduction Program” is by far the best alternative to bankruptcy.
 Our team of professional negotiators has one goal – to make your creditors accept our settlement amounts as payments in full, making you debt free without having to suffer the longer-term financial, emotional, and social impacts of a bankruptcy.